littleh322/chat-app/README.md

 # chat-app
-Chat App uses WebSockets to take messages and display them back to the client.
+Chat App uses WebSockets to take messages and display them back to multiple clients.

 ## Start
 To start the app, open two terminals.